 We have been through an autumn with periods of up to seven tropical storms simultaneously roaming the seas and hitting land across the globe.
 In weather forecast circles, September is popularly referred to as ‘Remember September’ due to the many storms and rough weather that tend to pile up like clockwork every year.
 According to Fleet Performance Analyst Christopher Stene, the 2019 season overall is nothing out of the ordinary.
 This is also confirmed by the National Oceanic and Atmospheric Administration (NOAA).
 Stene said:

-“For my near four years working with weather routing, I have not received any reports about damages to vessels and crew due to weather impact.
+“Over the years I've worked with StormGeo weather routing, I have not received any reports about damages to vessels and crew due to weather impact.
 It’s all about safety, with the added bonus of more efficient, time-saving and eco-friendly voyages—a winning combination for our crew, our ships, our customers and the environment.”

 It is estimated that the weather service alone has saved a solid 48,605 MT in emissions and about 18,000,000 USD in savings over these ten years.
 From January till today in 2019, 66 ships in the fleet have followed StormGeo’s recommended route a total 145 times.